LibraryOfCongress/api.congress.gov/Documentation/BillEndpoint.md

 - `<legislativeSubjects>`
   - Container for legislative subject terms attached to a bill or resolution.
 A `<legislativeSubjects>` element may include the following children:
      - `<item>`
         - Container for a legislative subject term attached to a bill or resolution.
-An `<item>` element may include the following children:
+An `<item>` element is repeatable and may include the following children:
           - `<name>` (e.g. Congressional oversight)
               - The name of the legislative subject term attached to a bill or resolution.
 - `<policyArea>`